OCTRON-tracking/OCTRON-docs/docs/training.md

         - **YOLO11m-seg:** the 'medium' model (the smallest one)
         - **YOLO11l-seg:** the 'large' model
-        - **YOLO11x-seg:** the 'extra large' model (the largest one)

-- **Img. size:** choose which image size OCTRON should work with.

-    ??? question "Which image size should I choose?"
-        - **x:** details
-        - **y:** details
+- **Img. size:** choose which image size OCTRON should train on.
+If your input videos have a high native resolution (for example 1920x1080 pixels), then training OCTRON with an image size of 1024 makes sense to get higher resolution out of your predictions.
+This especially helps with smaller labeled structures that cover only a minute fraction of your field of view.
+However, if your input videos have smaller resolution (for example 640x480 or smaller), then training the model atr 1024 image size makes little sense and might even make training worse.

 - **Epochs:** decide how many epochs the model should train for.
-The higher the number, the longer the training will take, but if no significant improvement is detected across x number of epochs then the training will automatically stop.
+The higher the number, the longer the training will take, but if no significant improvement is detected across 100 epochs then the training will automatically stop.

-- **Save period:** decide how often (in number of ephocs) to save the training results.
+- **Save period:** decide how often (in number of epochs) to save the training results.

-- **Resume:** if you've previously started training a model but had to abort for some reason, you can continue from where the training stopped by selecting this option *[this feature has not been implemented yet]*.
+- **Resume:** *[this feature has not been implemented yet]*. if you've previously started training a model but had to abort for some reason, you can continue from where the training stopped by selecting this option
 - **Overwrite:** if you've previously trained a model and want to replace it, select this option.
-- **Tensorboard:** select this if you want to follow the training progress live in your browser.
-Once you click *Train*, a new browser tab should open automatically, but if it does not you can copy the link that appears in your terminal window and open it manually.
+- **Tensorboard:** select this if you want to follow the training progress live in your browser via [tensorboard](https://www.tensorflow.org/tensorboard).
+After the training has started you can open a new terminal, conda activate your OCTRON environment, and do `tensorboard --logdir "YOUR_TRAINING_FOLDER"`.
+This will then show you a link you can click or copy+paste into your browser to view a tensorboard instance showing the training progress.

 When you're happy with your training settings, click *Train*.